 Address: 3rd floor of LE BHV MARAIS, 52 Rue de Rivoli, 75004 Paris

 Beat the crowds at the museum

 The best time to visit any museum in Paris is first thing in the morning.
 This is when you can take your time to enjoy the exhibitions without the crowds.
 No crowds also means you can take full advantage of the photo opportunities and snap some nice photos of the museum and its artwork.
 Musée de Cognac-Jay, Musée de la Chasse et de la Nature and the Archives Nationales are all conveniently located within Le Marais.
 The Cognac-Jay museum has an amazing collection of Romantic art and is one of the free museums in Paris.
-Musée de la Chasse et de la Nature features taxidermy animals and hunting artifacts while the Archives Nationales is decidedly the best place in the world to learn about French history.
+Taxidermy animals and hunting artifacts are featured at Musée de la Chasse et de la Nature while the Archives Nationales is decidedly the best place in the world to learn about French history.

 If you want to get the feeling that you’ve stepped back in time, make a visit to Place des Vosges, a great place to people-watch that just happens to be the oldest square in Paris.
 Place des Vosges is also where you’ll find Maison Victor Hugo.
 Here you can take a walk through the apartment Hugo rented from 1832 to 1848 and learn all about the writer and his incredible life.
 There’s also rue des Rosiers, a street which was once at the heart of Paris’ Jewish quarter.